Burns Night

 Also you can try a touch of easy Scottish Country dancing and hear a bit about Robert Burns.

-We have planned a truly entertaining and remarkable night at the Society’s Scottish Hall and ALL are invited.
+We plan an entertaining and remarkable night at the Society’s Scottish Hall and all are invited.

 We have organised this annual event for more than a 100 years and really know how to celebrate Burns.